maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 * `pth_get_status()`: Get the current status of the PTH state machine (e.g., `PTH_PRESSED`, `PTH_DECIDED_HOLD`).
 * `pth_is_processing_internal()`: Returns `true` if the current key event being processed (e.g. in `process_record_user`) was triggered internally by PTH itself.

-Check out [`predictive_tap_hold.h`](./predictive_tap_hold.h) to see all getter and utility methods.
+Check out [`predictive_tap_hold.h`](./predictive_tap_hold.h) for all getter and utility methods.

 ### Instant Tap Key (for Auto-Repeat)

-It is useful to have a way to keep the tap keycode of a tap-hold key pressed, so that the OS will auto-repeat said key (like `QUICK_TAP_TERM` in QMK).
-For example, if <kbd>Backspace</kbd> is a tap-hold, you may wish to hold it down to remove a bunch of text, without having to hammer it repeatedly.
+It can be useful to keep the tap part of a tap-hold key pressed, so that the OS will auto-repeat it (like `QUICK_TAP_TERM` in QMK).
+For example, if use <kbd>Backspace</kbd> in a tap-hold, you may wish to hold it down to remove a bunch of text, without having to hammer it repeatedly.
 Tap-holds have a hard time allowing that, as pressing the keys for a long time usually results in a hold.

 One neat way of doing so requires barely any changes to your keymap.
 Find a conveniently placed key that isn't a tap-hold yet.
 Let's say `KC_R`.
 Replace it with a Layer-Tap such as `LT(0, KC_R)`.
 Do so for each side.
 Now, when you press that key, and a tap-hold key on the other side, the PTH machinery will run, and hold will be chosen.
 When hold is chosen, any tap-hold keys on the other side will automatically and instantly be registered as taps.
 Only when the key is released will it be unregistered.